 If your receiver depends on Gmail, Yahoo!, AOL, or Fastmail for your email exchanges, your logo will definitely be displayed if you have configured the protocol and hosted your SVG logo properly, abiding by the BIMI logo specifications.

-ALso, consider using a logo maker tool to create a BIMI-compliant logo that meets all necessary specifications, ensuring that it will display correctly.
+You can consider using our free BIMI SVG logo converter or a logo maker tool to create a BIMI-compliant logo that meets all necessary specifications, ensuring that it will display correctly.

 Case 2: The sender doesn’t have a VMC